TylerLig/ProximityExample/README.md

 ## Core Components

 ### `AProximityItem_Actor`
 Represents an item in the game world that can interact with other entities based on proximity.
-The actor automatically registers itself with the Proximity Game State and initializes either from a item definition, creating the necessary item instance and marking it for replication.
+The actor automatically registers itself with the Proximity Game State and initializes from a item definition, creating the necessary item instance and marking it for replication.

 ### `AProximity_Actor`
 Base class that `AProximityItem_Actor` inherits from, providing shared functionality for proximity actors.